nawar/kodi-cli/README.md

 -p Play/Pause the current played video
 -s Stop the current played video
 -y play youtube video.
 Use either URL/ID (of video)
 -q queue youtube video to the current list.
-Use either URL/ID (of video) -o play youtube video directly on Kodi.
+Use either URL/ID (of video).
+Use after -y.
+-o play youtube video directly on Kodi.
 Use the name of video.
 -i interactive navigation mode.
 Accept keyboard keys of Up, Down, Left, Right, Back, information and context menu.
 -t "text to send"